NSHipster/articles/README.md

 ## License

+All code is published under the [MIT License](http://opensource.org/licenses/MIT).

-NSHipster is released under a [Creative Commons BY-NC License](http://creativecommons.org/licenses/by-nc/3.0/).
-See `LICENSE.md` for more information.
+All content on NSHipster.com is released under the [Creative Commons BY-NC License](http://creativecommons.org/licenses/by-nc/4.0/).